Best universities for graduate salaries revealed – and Oxbridge isn’t top

 The Open University has beaten many celebrated universities to bag first place on this particular graduate salary list.

-In fact, the whole list is significantly different to The Guardian’s 2018 university rankings, with only four institutions making it into both lists: the Universities of Bath, Loughborough, Surrey, and Cambridge.
+In fact, the whole list is significantly different to The Complete University Guide (CUG) 2019 university rankings, with only three institutions making it into both lists: the London School of Economics, Loughborough University and the University of Cambridge.

 Why do some graduates earn more than others?